mapr-demos/mapr-music/doc/tutorials/005-discovering-mapr-db-shell-and-drill.md

 ## MapR DB Shell utility

-The mapr dbshell is a tool that allows you to create and perform basic manipulation of JSON tables and documents.
+The `mapr dbshell` is a tool that allows you to manipulates MapR-DB JSON tables and documents.
 You can run dbshell by executing `mapr dbshell` command on one of the nodes of MapR cluster.
-As `mapr` user in a terminal enter the following commands to get familiar with the shell
+As `mapr` user (or any user of the cluster) in a terminal enter the following commands to get familiar with the shell

 ```
 $ mapr dbshell